lukastars/todo-list/README.md

 # Project: Todo List [Live Demo](https://lukastars.github.io/todo-list)

 ### Overview
+This is my take on the Todo List App, I tried to make it more advanced and practical with extra functionalities.
 #### **Features:**
 * Data is **saved** in `localStorage`
 * You can **add tasks to seprate projects for more organization/categorization**